 No more than 10 quarter hours or 3 courses of graduate work not to exceed 10 quarter hours can be transferred into a graduate program at AUM.
 To transfer such work, a student must have been admitted to a graduate degree program in the institution at which the work was taken.
-Such credit will not be accepted until the student has successfully completed fifteen (15) hours of work in the graduate program at Auburn University at Montgomery.
-Credit accepted after the required fifteen hours of work at AUM must be acceptable to the student's advisor and to the Dean in the appropriate school.
+Such credit will not be accepted until the student has successfully completed 15 hours of work in the graduate program at Auburn University at Montgomery.
+Credit accepted after the required 15 hours of work at AUM must be acceptable to the student's advisor and to the dean in the appropriate school.
 The work must be pertinent to the student's plan of study and be within the five year time limit.
-A student who has completed a Master's degree or a professional degree may request that 10 hours of credit be transferred to or within AUM.
+A student who has completed a master's degree or a professional degree may request that 10 hours of credit be transferred to or within AUM.
 It is the student's responsibility to apply for such credit and to apply for official transcripts of such work.

-Credit may not be allowed whenever the cumulative grade point average (GPA) on graduate work taken elsewhere on the transcript of concern is less than 3.0 ("B" average) nor may transfer credit be used to improve the grade point average on courses taken at Auburn University at Montgomery.
+Credit may not be allowed when the cumulative grade point average (GPA) on graduate work taken elsewhere on the transcript of concern is less than 3.0 ("B" average), nor may transfer credit be used to improve the grade point average on courses taken at Auburn University at Montgomery.

-An AUM undergraduate who is within ten quarter hours of graduation may register for graduate courses during his/her last quarter of undergraduate work.
-If the student is accepted into one of the graduate programs upon graduation, such graduate course work taken as an undergraduate may be applied to the Master's degree.
-Such work is creditable to a Master's degree at AUM upon completion of 15 hours of graduate work taken after admission to a graduate program.
+An AUM undergraduate who is within 10 quarter hours of graduation may register for graduate courses during his or her last quarter of undergraduate work.
+If the student is accepted into one of the graduate programs upon graduation, such graduate course work taken as an undergraduate may be applied to the master's degree.
+Such work is creditable to a master's degree at AUM upon completion of 15 hours of graduate work taken after admission to a graduate program.
 Approval of an undergraduate student to take graduate courses should in no way be construed to constitute admission to a graduate program.
 Graduate work taken by an undergraduate student may not be applied to the baccalaureate degree.

-Under a special agreement among AUM, Auburn, and the University of Alabama, a student earning a Master's degree at AUM may take up to one-half of his/her course work at Auburn or the University of Alabama.
-Courses taken under provisions of this agreement must be approved in advance by the appropriate Dean.
+Under special consideration by the Office of Graduate Studies and with school and departmental approval, a student earning a master's degree at AUM may take up to one-half of his or her course work at Auburn University (Auburn, Alabama) or at one of the University of Alabama system campuses (UA, UAB, UAH).
+Courses taken under provisions of this consideration must be approved in advance by the appropriate dean and department head.
+Issues of school or departmental accreditation must be considered when course transfers are proposed.

-By special contract, Air University students can transfer 17 hours from ACSC or AWC into the MPA or MPS program.
+By special contract, Air University students can transfer 17 hours from ACSC or AWC into the M.P.A. or M.P.S. program.
 The special contract determines the eligibility of course transfer.